Maruti Suzuki India Limited – History, Company Profile

 The Gujarat facility is a more recent one and the plant has a production capacity of about 250,000 units every year but there are plans to double the production rate in the coming years.

 Sales network: Maruti Suzuki has about 2000 outlets across the city that caters to every need of the customers in their times of need.

-NEXA: The Company launched NEXA for the premium Maruti customers.
+NEXA: The Company launched NEXA for premium Maruti customers.
 Maruti Suzuki S-Cross was the first car to be released through NEXA and the company plans to introduce many more models in the future.
 Currently, Maruti Suzuki sells Baleno, Baleno RS, S-Cross, Ciaz, Vitara brezza, and Ignis through it.

 Maruti Insurance and Finance: Maruti Suzuki provides vehicular insurance and financial services through multiple companies that it has tied up with.
-Some of the clients include the ABN AMRO Bank, HDFC, ICICI, Kotak Mahindra, Bajaj Allianz, New India Insurance and Royal Sundaram, etc.
+Some of the clients include the ABN AMRO Bank, HDFC, ICICI, Kotak Mahindra, Bajaj Allianz, New India Insurance, and Royal Sundaram, etc.

 Maruti TrueValue: A one-stop shop for all Maruti and Suzuki vehicles.
 Customers would be able to inquire, buy, sell, and also exchange company vehicles or other brands as well.
 As of now, TrueValue has over 1200 outlets throughout multiple cities in the country.

 Maruti Suzuki company belongs to which country / Maruti Suzuki origin country?

 Maruti Suzuki which country company / Maruti Suzuki is from which country?